Copyright © Karl Dahlke, 2022

 Protons, neutrons, and electrons are called subatomic particles because they are smaller than an atom.
 Sub is latin for below, as in submarine (below the water), substandard (not good enough), subterranean (below the ground), subconscious (below the level of consciousness), etc.

 Every atom has just as many protons as electrons.
 If it didn't, it would be out of balance.
 If an oxygen atom has 8 protons and 7 electrons, it has a net positive charge.
 The extra proton means the atom has a charge of +1.
 This is called an ion, a positive ion.
 If an electron is passing by, it is attracted to this ion, and is sucked in like a magnet.
-With 8 electrons, the oxygen atom is complete once again.
+With 8 electrons, the oxygen atom is happy once again.
 Now e get the joke, “ION television, positively entertaining.”
 Actually there's a funnier and older joke, perhaps the best pun ever.
 Two hydrogen atoms were walking down the street.
 One says to the other, “I think I lost my electron.”
 The second asks, “Are you sure?”
 The first says, “Yes, I'm positive.”

 Conversely, suppose an oxygen atom has 8 protons and 9 electrons.
 The extra electron gives it a net charge of -1, thus it is a negative ion.
 It can easily lose its electron, perhaps to a nearby positive ion, whereupon it becomes a balanced oxygen atom once again.
 Ions are important in chemistry, but for now, let's assume atoms are balanced, with the same number of protons and electrons, and no net charge.